pkriegesm/WxAccountDemo/README.md

-# WxAccountDemo
+# Package Name : WxAccountDemo
-Integration Server Packages in the context of Super iPaaS Demo
+This is a webMethods package and requires a webMethods Integration Server to host it.
+Package versioning and configuration can be found in the package [manifest](./WxAccountDemo/manifest.v3) file.
+Service and API documentation is available on the package's home page http://&lt;server&gt;:&lt;port&gt;/&lt;packagename>.